arcadiapage/arcadiapage.github.io/_posts/2024-03-24-enneagram-type-3-how-to-be-yourself.md

 Often the Enneagram Type 3 is described as a chameleon, shape shifting to be whatever wins admiration and success.

-And as an Enneagram Type 3 myself, I've found that this shape shifting can happen quickly and on a subconscious level.
+And as an Enneagram 3 myself, I've found that this shape shifting can happen quickly and on a subconscious level.
 I can walk up to someone to have a conversation, and the next thing I know, I'm feeling my energy shift.
 I've read their mood and intuited what it is they want from me.
 I can even sense what could possibly impress them.

 The next thing I know, I may be smiling and bubbly to match their energy.
 Or I may be cool and aloof if they come off that way to me.
 I find myself borrowing their language and gestures, and when all is done, they think that we get along quite well.